sudeepghag/FSL/Limitations.md

     1.1.2 Font & colors
     1.1.3 Field captions cannot be changed
     1.1.4 Photos into report
+    1.1.5 Table: Repeat row header on each page

 2. Mobile App
   2.1 icons for status - SA list